generalsle1n/UwUBot/README.md

 ### Installation
-Download and extract the ZIPFile with the binary.
+Download and extract the zip file with the binary.
-There is an File called "botToken.tkt", you need to open and insert youre discord bot client secret.
+There is a File called "botToken.tkt", you need to open and insert your discord bot client secret.
 You get the secret from the developer portal